brucehs/simple-hue-control-racket/README.md

 * For theatrical purposes, a dedicated router—not connected to the internet—is recommended.

 * I've only run the program on Mac OS X 10.9 and 10.10 and Racket v 6.0.
 I have no clue how it will function on other platforms.
-As it stores configuration files in ~/Library/Application Support/Simple Hue Control/, there will probably be problems.
-Adding support for Windows and Linux is a low priority, so I suggest forking if such functionality is important to you.
+I've now added checks for OS type when creating the Settings folder; however, I have not yet tested it on Windows or Linux.
+Again, adding support for Windows and Linux is a low priority, so I suggest forking if such functionality is important to you.

 ## How To